 DCC offers the B.S. degree through the Business Department with either a double major in Business and Bible.
-Within the Business major are two track options: Business Administration and Ethics and Sports Management.
-It also offers a degree completion plan the B.S. in Business (with the Sports Management track option), an A.A.S. degree in Business, as well as a Business Minor.
+Within the Business major are three track options: Business Administration and Ethics, Leadership, and Sports Management.
+It also offers a degree completion plan the B.S. in Business (with the Sports Management track option), an A.A.S. degree in Business, as well as the Business and Leadership Minors.

 DCC offers the B.S. degree through the Psychology Department with a double major in Psychology and Bible.
-Within the Psychology major students have the option of take the Christian Life Coaching track.
-The degree serves as a foundational undergraduate degree preparing students for church and para-church ministries and for seminary or graduate professional studies.
+Within the Psychology major students have the option of taking a specific track such as the Brain Sciences Track, the Christian Life Coaching track, the Human Rights track, the Organizational Leadership track, the Pastoral Care track, or the Sports Psychology track.
+The degree serves as a foundational undergraduate degree preparing students for church and parachurch ministries and for seminary or graduate professional studies.
 In addition, it offers a degree completion plan, the B.S. in Psychology (with the Christian Life Coaching track option), and a minor in Psychology.

 The College also offers the B.S. degree through the E.L. and Sue Derr Department of Teacher Education with a double major in Education and Bible.
-There are four different plans to choose from: the B.S.
+There are three different plans to choose from: the B.S.
 Education and Bible (Early Childhood-6th Grade), the B.S.
-Education and

-Bible (Grades 7-12) English Language Arts, or the B.S.
+Education and Bible (Grades 7-12) English Language Arts, or the B.S.
 Education and Bible (Grades 7-12) Social Studies.
 The B.S. degree in Education and Bible prepares students to attain Texas state certification for teaching in public schools.
 The degree is approved by the Texas Education Agency to offer Texas State Certification to students who pass state requirements.
 Additionally, the degree meets the requirements for Association of Christian Schools International (ACSI) certification for teaching in private Christian schools.
 In addition to the B.S. in Education and Bible, the Department offers a Texas-approved alternative teacher certification program for those who have already completed the Bachelor's degree.